Dairy cows in California have a new requirement meeting them: a negative test for H5n1 or “bird flu.”

 Looking back at COVID-19 to prepare for future pandemics

 The University of California is clearly no stranger to navigating pandemics.
-With roughly 300,000 students and more than 240,000 employees, and home to one of the country's largest public academic health systems, the UC system was looked toward nationally as a leader in COVID-19 response.
+With roughly 300,000 students, more than 240,000 employees, and home to one of the country's largest public academic health systems, the UC system was nationally viewed as a leader in COVID-19 response.

 That’s why, to prepare for future public health emergencies, the former UC Health Executive Vice President, Carrie L. Byington, M.D., has been working with UC leaders across the system to capture the collective action efforts that UC took to combat the COVID-19 pandemic.
 The report “Connected: Lessons from the University of California Systemwide COVID-19 Response” is expected to be published next month.
 It will contain information on the vast systemwide strategies that support the health of UC employees, students, patients, and California communities.